microsoft/EdgeML/People.md

 - [Arun Sai Suggala](http://www.cs.cmu.edu/~asuggala/) _(Intern at MSRI from Carnegie Mellon University)_
 - [Ashish Kumar](https://ashishkumar1993.github.io/) _(Research Fellow at MSRI, now a PhD student at UC Berkeley)_
 - [Ankit Goyal](https://www.linkedin.com/in/ankit-goyal-5baaa287) _(Intern at MSRI from University of Michigan, Ann Arbor)_
-- [Bhargavi Paranjape](https://www.linkedin.com/in/bhargaviparanjape) _(Research Fellow at MSRI, now masters student at Carnegie Mellon University)_
+- [Bhargavi Paranjape](https://www.linkedin.com/in/bhargaviparanjape) _(Research Fellow at MSRI, now Master's student at Carnegie Mellon University)_
 - [Chirag Gupta](https://aigen.github.io/) _(Research Fellow at MSRI, now a PhD student at Carnegie Mellon University)_
-- [Chirag Pabbaraju](https://in.linkedin.com/in/chirag-pabbaraju-277a4ba5) _(Research Fellow at MSRI, now a masters student at Carnegie Mellon University)_
+- [Chirag Pabbaraju](https://in.linkedin.com/in/chirag-pabbaraju-277a4ba5) _(Research Fellow at MSRI, now a Master's student at Carnegie Mellon University)_
 <!--- [Don Dennis](https://dkdennis.xyz) _(Research Fellow at MSRI, now a PhD student at Carnegie Mellon University)_-->
 - [Kush Bhatia](http://people.eecs.berkeley.edu/~kush/) _(Research Fellow at MSRI, now a PhD student at UC Berkeley)_
 - [Manish Singh](https://in.linkedin.com/in/manish-singh-ab4358b6) _(B.Tech student at IIT Delhi, now a PhD student at MIT)_
 - [Raghavendra Udupa](https://www.linkedin.com/in/raghavendra-udupa-6a943a2/) _(Researcher at MSRI, now Principal Researcher at Wadhwani AI)_
-- [Saurabh Goyal](https://in.linkedin.com/in/saurabh-goyal-6561162b) _(Masters student at IIT Delhi, now at IBM)_
+- [Saurabh Goyal](https://in.linkedin.com/in/saurabh-goyal-6561162b) _(Master's student at IIT Delhi, now at IBM Research)_
 <!--- [Shishir Patil](https://shishirpatil.github.io) _(Research Fellow at MSRI, now a PhD student at UC Berkeley)_-->
 <!--- [Sridhar Gopinath](http://www.sridhargopinath.in/) _(Research Fellow at MSRI, now a PhD student at UT Austin)_-->
 - [Suvadeep Hajra](https://www.linkedin.com/in/suvadeep-hajra-4a441159/) _(Intern at MSRI from IIT Bombay)_